Sunday, November 3, 2024

 Juvenile Tuftlegged Orbweaver, Mangora placida

 The air is thick with the exuberance of the minute, now that the larger butterflies are scarce, no longer competing for our attention.
-Dreeamcatcher spider orbs snag the micro-confetti of aphids, leafhoppers, and gnats that are on the wing, or that get torn from their perches by the stiff, incessant wind.
+Dreamcatcher spider orbs snag the micro-confetti of aphids, leafhoppers, and gnats that are on the wing, or that get torn from their perches by the stiff, incessant wind.

 Cloudless Sulphur, Phoebis sennae, female.